7 One-Month Bootcamp

 7.5.1 Day 16

-Recommend something, this could be a book, a podcast, or a person to follow, just make it something you genuinely found valuable.
+Recommend something.
+A book, a podcast, a person to follow.
+Just make it something you genuinely found valuable.

 7.5.2 Day 17